hadidimad/physics_moving_montoring/README.md

 # physics_moving_montoring
-use this and enter velocity and accerelation then see how does it move!!
+enter the values then click DRAW and see the chart!!